kewalaka/todoapi/Readme.md

 This is a test API with an OpenAPI spec at /swagger

-Uses .Net Core, data backend is SQlite.
+Uses .Net Core, data backend is SQLite.

 Nothing to see here.